 City Elections Official

-The City Clerk administers federal, state and local procedures through which local government representatives are selected.
+The City Clerk administers federal, state, and local procedures through which local government representatives are selected.
 The Clerk assists candidates in meeting their legal responsibilities before, during, and after an election.
 From Election pre-planning to certification of election results and filing of final campaign disclosure documents, the City Clerk manages the process, which forms the foundation of our democratic system of government.
-Contact City Clerk Irma Torrez for questions.

 Potential candidates are required to gather twenty valid signatures of registered Morgan Hill voters on a mandatory nomination form supplied by the City Clerk.